peristron/LI_poster/README.md

 The application writes runtime information to a `runtime-state` branch.
 That state includes:

-- sayings and AI candidates;
+- content-library records and AI candidates;
 - schedule settings and queued posts;
 - posting history and application events;
 - the LinkedIn display name;